-This course includes planning and developing creative art experiences for the young child.
-Lab activities with the children are implemented during Practicum I and II.
+This course provides knowledge of the creative arts and strategies for developing and implementing creative art experiences, both as a means of creative expression and as a part of integrated learning with children birth to age eight.
+Experiences will be implemented during Practicum.
 Three hours lecture per week.
 Credit, three semester hours.

-CDT 1343 Child Health and Safety
+CDT 1343 Child Health, Safety, and Nutrition